-Cloth face coverings can reduce the release of virus particles into the air when a person with COVID-19 speaks, coughs, or sneezes.
+Cloth face coverings can reduce the release of virus particles into the air when a person with COVID-19 speaks, coughs or sneezes.
 You can help prevent the spread of COVID-19 by wearing a cloth face covering, even if you don’t think you have COVID-19.
+This is called source control.
+This recommendation is based on what we know about the role respiratory droplets play in the spread of the virus that causes COVID-19, paired with emerging evidence from clinical and laboratory studies that shows masks reduce the spray of droplets when worn over the nose and mouth.
 Cloth face coverings are not a substitute for physical distancing, washing hands, and staying home when ill, but they may be helpful when combined with these actions.

 Starting in April, the CDC, Governor Bullock, and the Gallatin City-County Board of Health recommended cloth face coverings to help control the spread of respiratory droplets and the virus.
 While some people voluntarily adopted face coverings, many did not.
 These new mandates recognize the importance of cloth face coverings as a key strategy to reduce transmission of COVID-19, especially as we continue to reopen our economy and return to public life.